 As the lions slowly approach my fellow riders in the jeep become either “believers” that the jeep is safe territory or “nonbelievers” and with every step of the Lions, start to show an increasing countdown of the last seconds of their lives.
 They can’t move and the fear becomes palpable.
 The eyes are wide and the breathing becomes slightly labored.

 On the other hand, the believers or happily photographing and silently adjusting their telescopic lenses.
 The Lions grow closer and closer and within 10 feet they veer to the right and one veers to the left so that it will be behind us.
 Everyone in the jeep recognizes that they must keep their eyes on the three lions that will pass to our left within several feet of the jeep but we will not be able to turn and watch the one lion that is moving behind us on our right.
 The believers continue to happily photograph adjusting their telescopic lens to catch the reflection of the jeep in a Lion’s eyes.
-The nonbelievers are breathing softly, their eyes closed,
+The nonbelievers are breathing softly, their eyes closed, waiting for death.

 After a few moments they were passed us and we started the engine and continued our day.